cameriemazreku/CamerieMazreku/README.md

 I build scalable, innovative solutions that solve real-world problems, with a focus on backend development, and AI.

----

-## About Me

-Back in 2021, I began my journey into software engineering with a strong interest in operating systems and blockchain.
-Fast forward to today, I’ve had the opportunity to work on various exciting projects, including decentralized applications, AI assistants, and kernel development.

-My primary focus these days is enhancing cloud database performance and automating complex systems at Columbia University.
-I also enjoy working on side projects like Rhea AI, an assistant that helps students build job-relevant projects.

-When I’m not coding, I love exploring new technologies, mentoring students, and diving into the latest advancements in AI and machine learning.

----

 ## Experience

 ### **2023**